Program Goals

 Eligibility

-- Candidates should demonstrate an interest in pursuing graduate studies toward a Ph.D. in astronomy or physics.
+- Candidates should have a demonstrated interest in pursuing graduate studies toward a Ph.D. in astronomy or physics.

 - Candidates should be eligible for employment in California.
 Eligible candidates include U.S. citizens, permanent residents, and DACA/AB240 students.
-Applications of international students will be reviewed on a case-by-case basis.
+International student applications will be reviewed on a case-by-case basis.
 Please see further details in the FAQ.

-- This program is committed to supporting candidates from groups that are historically underrepresented or disadvantaged in physics and astronomy.
+- This program is committed to providing opportunities to students from under-resourced backgrounds.
 All eligible candidates are encouraged to apply.

 Application & Deadline